-The Act on Amendments to Relevant Acts Due to the Conclusion of the Trans-Pacific Partnership was established on December 9, 2016 (the Act will come into effect at the time the TPP comes into effect).
+The Act on Amendments to Relevant Acts Due to the Conclusion of the Trans-Pacific Partnership was established on December 9, 2016, and came into effect along with the enforcement of the TPP.
 The Act includes partial revisions to the Anti-Monopoly Act and aims to introduce a system for voluntarily solving competition-related issues through an agreement between the Fair Trade Commission and companies (the commitment procedure).
 In line with this, the Fair Trade Commission proceeded with necessary preparations for enforcing the same act.
 It is expected that further progress will be made in the systemic revision, taking into consideration the international harmonization of competition laws.